1st day of school daunting -- but exciting -- for Dubuque students, teachers

 “It’s amazing, cool, fun and awesome,” she said.

-DeMuth noted that there have been some changes to the first day of school over the years, noting that her first hours of class now include a focus on helping students know they can focus and regulate their emotions.
+DeMuth noted that there have been some changes to the first day of school over the years, saying that her first hours of class now include an emphasis on helping students know they can focus and regulate their emotions.

 Even with more than 30 years of teaching under her belt, the first day of school never starts to feel normal, DeMuth said.
 It’s always a new start for students and teachers.